 The Hero’s Journey for Marketers

-Marketers often use a crude formula that mirrors this 3-act structure: problem, agitation, solution.
+Marketers can use a formula that mirrors this 3-act structure: problem, agitation, solution.

-Define the customer’s problem.
-Agitate them, readying them for action.
+Understand the customer’s problem.
+Agitate it, readying them for action.
 Offer them your solution.

 This formula works.

-When you have penetrating consumer insights into the tensions of your customers, this formula gives you the means to move them to action.
+When you have penetrating customer insights into the tensions of your customers, this formula gives you the means to move them to action.